Asambhav

 Asambhav is a 2004 Indian Hindi-language action thriller film directed by Rajiv Rai and produced by Gulshan Rai under the Trimurti Films banner.
 It stars Arjun Rampal, Naseeruddin Shah and Priyanka Chopra, along with Dipannita Sharma, Tom Alter, Milind Gunaji, and Sharat Saxena.
 The film was shot entirely in Switzerland.

-The film was released on 23 July 2004 and was a box-office faliure, earning ₹5.16 crore worldwide against a budget of ₹13 crore.
+The film was released on 23 July 2004 and was a box-office failure, earning ₹5.16 crore worldwide against a budget of ₹13 crore.

 Plot

-Captain Aditya "Adit" Arya is a special agent of the Indian army.
+Captain Aditya "Adit" Arya is a special agent of the Indian Army.
 The Indian president Veer Pratap Singh is kidnapped by Rafiq Mabroz in exchange for cash rewarded by renowned terrorists Youssan Baksh and General Ansari.
 Adit is sent undercover to rescue the president and his daughter, Kinjal.

 The mission is coded "Asambhav."
 Adit poses as a journalist for Indiatimes and makes his way to Switzerland with the help of a RAW agent called Atul Bhatnagar.
 On the flight, Adit meets Alisha.
 Alisha is a singer and has come to Switzerland to do a show with Sam Hans.
 Her friend Shilpa accompanies her.
 However, the people whom Alisha and Shilpa have come to Switzerland with are drug smugglers.
 Shilpa is murdered when she finds this out, and Alisha pretends she knows nothing but meets Adit for help.
 Adit and Alisha fall in love.

 Adit links events from Shilpa's murder to the president's kidnapping and sees that Sam Hans, General Ansari, Youssan Baksh, and Rafiq Mabroz are involved together.
 Hans' friend Ranjit Parmar, of the Indian embassy, checks files of Switzerland and learns Rafiq Mabroz is a terrorist.
 He informs Hans, and Hans decides to fight ISI.
 However, he signs a deal with ISI by kidnapping the president from Youssan Baksh and returning the president to Baksh in exchange for an offer of 50 million pounds.